AppsDevTeam/doctrine-authenticator/README.md

 	security.authenticator:
 		factory: App\Model\Security\Authenticator(expiration: '14 days')
 		setup:
-			- setUserAgentCheck(true) # you can disable it for automatic tests for example
+			- setFraudDetection(true) # you can disable it for automatic tests for example
 ```

 Add new mapping via attributes like this (if you are using nettrine):